|

 The

-Gelugs (yellow hats) tradition was founded by Tibetan teacher Je Tsongkhapa
+Gelugs (also called the yellow hats) tradition was founded by Tibetan teacher Je Tsongkhapa

 (1357-1419 - see image on the left).
 The basis is formed by the old Kadam